Image credit: Printfresh

 What to Look for in Eco-Friendly Pajamas and Sleepwear

-Natural Fabrics: The brands below use natural, low-impact fabrics like organic cotton, bamboo, hemp, and linen.
+Natural Fabrics: The brands below use natural, low-impact fabrics like organic cotton, bamboo, hemp, natural silk, and linen.
 These natural fibers don’t wreak as much havoc on the environment when they’re washed or thrown out at the end of their life.
+They’re also more comfortable on your skin, and less likely to contain sensitizing chemicals such as azo disperse dyes.

 Non-Toxic: Choose brands that create non-toxic products that are processed and dyed without harmful chemicals.
-Look for labels like OEKO-TEX, bluesign, and GOTS.
+Look for labels like Oeko-Tex, bluesign, and GOTS.
+(And learn more about why this is important in Alden Wicker’s book To Dye For: How Toxic Fashion Is Making Us Sick – and How to Fight Back.)

 Fair labor and transparency: As with everything you buy, check for fair labor practices.
 Look for brands that prioritize transparency (do they tell you where their apparel is made?) and certifications like Fair Trade and SA8000.